How Long Does It Take To Settle A Car Accident Claim In California?

 These coverages pay third-party losses resulting from the insured driver’s negligence.
 For example, you can file an injury claim with a distracted driver’s insurance company after a collision.
 After accepting your claim, the insurer compensates you for your financial costs and pain and suffering.

-In either situation, you begin your case by filing an insurance claim.
 The claim explains what happened and the losses you incurred.
 You include “proof of loss,” such as medical records, wage statements and repair estimates, to support your claim.

 An adjuster investigates your claim by reviewing the documents and speaking to the insured driver.
 If there were other drivers involved, the adjuster may ask to speak to them, too.